pyco-apps/pyco-apps.github.io/site/licensing/eula.md

-PYCO hereby grants You a worldwide, non-sublicensable, non-exclusive, irrevocable license to download and use the software provided by PYCO under the conditions determined by the following licenses models which have been adopted during the purchase or selection of the software.
+PYCO hereby grants You a worldwide, non-sublicensable, non-exclusive, irrevocable license to download and use the software provided by PYCO under the conditions determined by the following license models which have been adopted during the purchase or selection of the software.
-PYCO is responsible for proposing a clear choice if any, or a clear statement of the Licenses Models (3.) available for the software.
+PYCO is responsible for proposing a clear choice if any, or a clear statement of the License Models (3.) available for the software.

-The License become effective from the exact time a software licensed under this EULA is downloaded or bought, and bounds you to strictly respect the term defined by the License.
+The License become effective from the exact time a software licensed under this EULA is downloaded or bought and bounds you to strictly respect the term defined by the License.

-## 3. Licenses Models
+## 3. License Models

 ### a.
 Personal